pconstantinou/kmeans/README.md

 a mechanism that allows data to be delivered incrementally.

 See [3d scatter plot](https://pconstantinou.github.io/kmeans/scatter3d.html) to see a demo visualization.
+This can be regenerated using `go run ./cmd/demo.go -k2 5 ; open scatter3d.html `

 # Usage